Downtimes

 Schedule downtimes for system shutdowns, off-line maintenance, or upgrades without triggering your monitors.
 Downtimes silence all monitors’ alerts and notifications, but do not prevent monitor states transitions.

-To schedule a monitor downtime in Datadog use the main navigation: Monitors –> Manage Downtime.
+To schedule a monitor downtime in Datadog navigate to the Manage Downtimes page.
 Then, click the Schedule Downtime button in the upper right.

 Choose what to silence

 Schedule a downtime based on one or more monitor tags.
-Select at least one tag with a limit of 32 tags.
+The maximum number of tags that can be selected for a single downtime is 32.
 Each tag can be at most 256 characters long.
 Only monitors that have ALL selected tags are silenced.
 You can also select scopes for additional constraints.

 Downtime scope